sth4k/ObjectDetection/README.md

 # ObjectDetection
-keras implementation of Faster R-CNN, for image object detection in ecommerce products.
+keras implementation of Faster R-CNN, for image object detection of woman apparels in ecommerce products.
 The original code is from https://github.com/yhenon/keras-frcnn.
 Some pre-processing and model modification is required for your own dataset.

 Training Datasets:
 1. DeepFashion dataset